anr-multitrans/Robot_MuSHR/docs/2_mushr/1_mushr_simulation_setup.md

 | Docker Compose | 1.29+   |

 {: .warning }
-> Check your [JetPack version](https://developer.nvidia.com/embedded/jetpack-archive), if it comes with Docker (e.g. version 4.6.1), do not reinstall the Docker, just install Docker-Compose.
+> This tutorial does not apply on Jetson.
+Because some JetPack has Docker built in (Check your [JetPack version](https://developer.nvidia.com/embedded/jetpack-archive)), reinstalling it will cause problems.
+Please go to [the race robot](https://anr-multitrans.github.io/Robot_MuSHR/docs/hardware) section.

 {: .note }
 If on Linux, follow the [post install](https://docs.docker.com/engine/install/linux-postinstall/) steps to make sure you can run Docker without root privileges.